kissmetrics/km-support/_posts/2014-10-15-path-report.md

   * The conversion rate across all paths
   * How long it took people to convert from starting event to conversion event (using a weighted average)

+### Sorting the Path Report

 ![Path Sorting][path-sort]

-Clicking a tab in this summary area lets you sort the Path Report.
+Clicking a tab in the summary area lets you sort the Path Report by people, number of conversions, conversion rate, or time to convert.
 Use these tabs to sort your results based on what fits your marketing strategy.
 Some businesses care about number of conversions more than conversion rates.
 Some businesses optimize for shorter conversion times if they are meeting goals or quotas.

 ### Individual Path Performance